What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 The Ribbon Creek multi-use winter trail (snowshoeing, walking and fat biking) is perfect for an easy half-day outing.
-It’s only 3.7 kilometres one way with 60 metres of elevation gain.
+It’s only 3.7 km one way with 60 m of elevation gain.

 For much of its length it follows the creek, crossing numerous bridges (five alone in the first kilometre all built since the 2013 flood) but it moves off into the woods away from the creek a couple of times as well.

-There is also a section of trail, about 2 kilometres into the outing that you must share with cross-country skiers.
+There is also a section of trail, about 2 km into the outing that you must share with cross-country skiers.
 Stay out of their tracks and yield to them.

 Once you reach an open area with a set of bike racks you’re at the turn-around point.
 If you go beyond you’re into avalanche country.